 Miracle-Ear technology fixes this issue with Wireless Windscreen .
 This feature doesn’t just block out wind noise—it actually swaps it with a more desirable sound, such as your friend’s voice, from the other hearing aid.
 And it does this while also preserving spatial perception, so you can still detect where in your environment that other sound is coming from.

 Ready to experience the benefits of new hearing aid technology for yourself?
-Find a Miracle-Ear center near you to meet with an expert.
+Find a Miracle-Ear center near you near you to meet with an expert.